SPoovathumkadavil/Syvio-Detrola/LIT/Comp. 1/Split.md

 ## Topic Sentence

-When America confronted Native Americans in the east, it took to a throne of lies.
+When America confronted Natives in the east, it took to a throne of lies.

 ## Evidence 1 with Lead-In

+The treaty with the Delawares upraised the Lenape people, giving then impressions of friendship and equal footing.
+This could not have been further from the truth as the United States made unfulfilled promises for protection.
+During the American Revolution, native tribes were forced to pick sides among the United States and the British.
+Many tended to ally with the British, knowing first-hand the cruelty of intruding colonists.
+Article one of the treaty stated no hard feelings, that "offenses or acts of hostility...mutually forgiven"(Treaty with the Delawares, 1778).
+Just five years prior, Indians in the west had